DEIB-GECO/GSEACompass/README.md

 #### Python libraries

-Once Python and pip are installed, open the directory in which you have unzipped the GSEAWrap archive and run the command:
+Once Python and pip are installed, open the directory in which you have unzipped the GSEACompass archive and run the command:

 ```bash
 pip install -r requirements.txt